 A tortoise will be lethargic, disoriented, and dehydrated during this time.
 It’ll prioritize rehydration in preference to eating, even to the point of ignoring its food.

 Low appetence can continue for 10-14 days.
-Offering hydrating fruits, such as cucumber, and increasing the enclosure’s temperature to aid digestion will encourage tortoises to eat sooner.
+Offering hydrating fruits, such as cucumber, and increasing the enclosure’s ambient temperature to aid digestion will encourage tortoises to eat sooner.

 Tortoise Lost Appetite